Skip to content

 Professional Liability

 Caroline is regularly instructed in professional negligence matters.
-She has experience of dealing with a broad range of professions, including solicitors, managing agents and insurance brokers.
+She has experience of dealing with a broad range of professions, including solicitors, managing agents and insurance brokers, as well as many claims involving construction professionals.
 She frequently acts in high value matters on her own account.

 Selected Cases

 • Acting in confidential arbitration proceedings against an architect in relation to the development of a grade II listed property in Central London.
-Caroline is being led by David Sears QC.
+Caroline is being led by Ben Quiney KC.

 • Acting for the defendant in a high value accountants’ negligence action arising out of complex investment schemes.
-Caroline was led by Ben Quiney QC.
+Caroline was led by Ben Quiney KC.

 • Acting for the defendant firm in a claim for solicitors’ negligence alleging a failure to identify Japanese Knotweed during a property conveyance.